 The vast archaeological site of Çatalhöyük comprises two tells rising up to 20 meters above the Konya plain on the Southern Anatolian Plateau.
 Excavations of the Eastern tell have revealed 18 levels of Neolithic occupation dating from 7,400-6,200 B.C. that have provided unique evidence of the evolution of prehistoric social organization and cultural practices, illuminating the early adaptation of humans to sedentary life and agriculture Criterion (iii).
-The Western tell excavations primarily revealed Chalcolithic occupation levels from 6,200-5,200 B.C., which reflect the continuation of the cultural practices evident in the earlier Eastern mound.
+The Western tell excavations primarily revealed Chalcolithic occupation

 Çatalhöyük is a very rare example of a well-preserved Neolithic settlement and has been considered one of the key sites for understanding human prehistory for some decades.
 The site is exceptional for its substantial size and great longevity of the settlement, its distinctive layout of back-to-back houses with roof access, the presence of a large assemblage of features, including wall paintings and reliefs representing the symbolic world of the inhabitants Criterion (iv).
-On the basis of the extensively documented research at the site, the above features make it the most significant human settlement documenting early settled agricultural life of a Neolithic community.
+On the basis of the extensively documented research at the site, the above features make it the most significant atalhöyük is a Neolithic mound site located on the Konya Plain in central Turkey.
+Some 9,000 years ago, this site was the location of a major change in human lifestyle - the beginnings of urbanization.